Velocity: How is it useful?

 The Velocity concept helps managers.

-But we do recommend that the SM focus on fixing impediments (of whatever type) so that the Velocity goes up.
+But we do recommend that the SM focus on fixing impediments (of whatever type) so that the Velocity could go up.
 And the Team also must help with this.

-Managers can understand having a full-time SM in a Team if that SM is going to measurably increase the Velocity (I’ll say 100% in the first 6 months).
+Managers can understand having a full-time SM in a Team if that SM is going to measurably increase the Velocity (this time I’ll say 50% in the first 6 months).
 Or continue to keep the Velocity at the hyper-productive level.
-You can use numbers to show this to almost any manager and they will agree.
-This is very useful.
+You can use numbers to show this to almost any manager and they will agree: This is very useful.

-Much harder to explain the value of a SM to a manager without Velocity.
+Much harder to explain the value of a SM to a manager without any Velocity change (or any way to show a productivity change).

 Managers want to help set realistic expectations (below and above).
-Velocity is a key part of that.
+Velocity can be a key part of that.

 Managers want to help the Team be more productive, eg, by helping the SM remove or mitigate impediments.
-The Velocity number give quick feedback: is the manager’s help really helping?
+The Velocity number gives quick feedback: is the manager’s help really helping?

 Managers want a reasonable ROI on investing in fixing impediments.
 Velocity helps with that a lot, both prospectively (in getting approval) and retrospectively (seeing that what we expected actually happened).